Electric Gates Cost

 How Much Do Electric Gates Cost?

-Electric garden gate prices are very strongly dependant on your situation.
+Electric garden gate prices are very strongly dependent on your situation.
 The type and size of the gate that you choose, as well as the mechanism, and layout of your driveway all have a large effect on the final price.

-A simple 3ft high 10 ft wide metal gate can cost as little as £830 to buy and install.
+A simple 3ft high by 10ft wide metal gate can cost as little as £830 to buy and install.
 The same size gate with an underground motor can cost as much as £3,025.
 For a 6ft metal gate covering a 10ft wide driveway, the prices can vary from £1,300 - £5,300.
 This variation comes from the quality of the gate chosen as well as the mechanism you select.

 When you are considering an electric gate, you need to take some time to review the space you have.
 You need to consider where the gate will go when it opens and how this might limit your options.